 You’d think after some 40,000 years of domestication that humans and dogs would know each other pretty well.
 After all, they have adapted to be our companions in so many ways.
 Their behavior and biology have changed.
 We have selectively bred them for specific jobs.
-They can read our emotions.
-But can dogs tell time?
+They can read our emotions but do dogs have a sense of time?

 The Intelligence of Dogs

 It should come as no surprise that dogs are intelligent.
 Think of all the things they can do.
 They can learn how to find and flush upland game.
 They can do tricks.
 They can learn commands and some words.
 Our pets can even figure out when we’re not telling the truth.
 If they can grasp these aspects of our lives, it follows that our dogs maybe are smarter than we may think.

 The most intelligent breed is the Border Collie.
 These pups are the ultimate herding dog.
 They are alert to the movements and actions of livestock.
 They are independent when they do it, too.
 These dogs use problem-solving skills to get the job done.
 Border Collies also have some sense of time as it fits in with their work.

 However, dogs’ primary way of navigating their world is through their sense of smell.
 Some estimates put their superior ability up to 10,000 times better than ours.
 Unless it’s something vital, telling time isn’t on the front burner for dogs.
 Nevertheless, timing is still critical for them, too, with their circadian rhythms that tell them when to wake up and go to sleep.